eclipse-openj9/openj9-docs/docs/xxflightrecorder.md

 ## Explanation

-If the JFR tool is enabled in the VM with the `-XX:+FlightRecorder` option, then you can trigger profile and diagnostic recording with the [`jcmd`](https://eclipse.dev/openj9/docs/tool_jcmd/) tool.
+If JFR is enabled in the VM with the `-XX:+FlightRecorder` option, then you can trigger profile and diagnostic recording with the [`jcmd`](https://eclipse.dev/openj9/docs/tool_jcmd/) tool.
 Recording does not start automatically, it must be triggered.

 To start a recording, specify the following command: